AndreeSalazar/Ultra-C-/README.md

 ## Purpose

-Ultra C++ is a didactic, transpiled language that maps a clean, Python‑inspired syntax to modern, optimized C++17.
-It helps learners and professionals focus on algorithms and architecture while retaining full control over native C++ when needed.
+Ultra C++ is a didactic, transpiled language that maps a clean, Python‑inspired syntax to modern C++17.
+It lets you focus on algorithms and architecture while keeping full, explicit C++ when needed.
+The generated C++ is readable and “enterprise‑friendly”: clear namespaces, explicit main, and optional unity builds.

 ## Installation